Business Structures for Locator & Pages

 • One Brand, with own Locations

-Two Account Setup - Let's split
+Two Business Setup - Let's split

 Locations need to be split because: